jeremysmai/palates-massively/README.md

 		Scrollex (github.com/ajlkn/jquery.scrollex)

 ### To Do
+ - [ ] Optimize Photo Page for speed, use quick references or find reliable photo hosting service
  - [x] Add Logo To All Pages
  - [x] Build Index
  - [x] Build About